 Then there is the 2012 case of the landowner, Dexter Lutter of Noble County who thought he was cleaning up the water supply and creating a healthier environment for years to come.
 Instead, he faced hundreds of thousands of dollars in fines from the EPA.

 A small, manmade open ditch ran through Mr. Lutter’s property in Noble County, Ind.
 It was in need of repair, and Lutter got permission from his county to place tile drains for the collection of the agricultural discharge and cover over the eroding open ditch.
 This not only saved county taxpayer dollars but also cleaned up the water supply and prevented further soil erosion.

 According to Noble County and Lutter, they were told they violated the Clean Water Act.
 This is despite the fact that Lutter said the ditch was manmade and used only for agricultural discharge and did not impede the flow of any main waterways — usual exemptions under the Clean Water Act.

 The EPA and Army Corps were no longer content just monitoring so-called navigable waterways which no longer means waterways that are navigable by a vessel.

 It seems both the EPA and Army Corps are no longer content just monitoring activity in “navigable” waterways—as stated in the Clean Water Act, which has commonly lent itself to waterways where a vessel could in fact, navigate.
 These agencies seem to think they need to adopt a different interpretation of the law, which gets them another step closer to controlling all water in the U.S.

-The EPA is supreme over the courts, states’ rights, Congress.
+The EPA is supreme over the courts, states’ rights, and Congress.
 Is this really what Americans want?
-It’s rule by agency.
-The EPA knows that if they get this rule through in even a small degree, it will soon become entrenched and there will be many more Johnson and Lutter families only they will have no recourse.
+Rule by agency?
+The EPA knows that if they get this rule through to even a small degree, it will soon become entrenched and there will be many more Johnson and Lutter families only they will have no recourse.